Hotel Bristol, Warsaw

 Hotel Bristol, Warsaw is a historic five-star luxury hotel built in the Neo-Renaissance style and opened in 1901 in Warsaw, Poland.
 It is located in the city centre on Krakowskie Przedmieście next to the Presidential Palace.

 The hotel is one of the most notable historic monuments of the Royal Route (Polish: Trakt Królewski) and remains among the few landmarks of Warsaw which emerged relatively unscathed from the city's near total destruction during World War II.
-It is considered as Warsaw's oldest and one of the country's most luxurious hotels.
+It is considered as one of Warsaw's oldest and one of the country's most luxurious hotels.

 History

-The Hotel Bristol was constructed from 1899-1900 on the site of the Tarnowski Palace by a company whose partners included Polish pianist Ignacy Jan Paderewski.
+The Hotel Bristol was constructed from 1899 to 1900 on the site of the Tarnowski Palace by a company whose partners included Polish pianist Ignacy Jan Paderewski.
 A competition was held for the design of the building, and architects Tadeusz Stryjeński and Franciszek Mączyński won with their Art Nouveau design.
 However the builders decided to change the style to a Neo-Renaissance design, and brought in architect Władysław Marconi to design the final hotel.
 Some of its interiors were designed by the noted Viennese architect Otto Wagner Jr. The cornerstone was laid on April 22, 1899 and the hotel was dedicated on November 17, 1901 and opened on November 19, 1901.
 Among the notable features of the newly-built hotel was the country's first elevator.
 The hotel also housed the photo studio of Jadwiga Golcz which was frequented by many well-known artists of the time.

 After Poland gained its independence in 1919, Paderewski became the Prime Minister and held the first session of his government at his hotel.
 Paderewski and his partners sold their shares in the hotel in 1928 to Bank Cukrownictwa, a local bank which renovated the hotel in 1934 with modern interiors by designer Antoni Jawornicki.
 In the 1930s, one of the hotel rooms on the fifth floor served as an atelier of painter Wojciech Kossak.

 Upon the German invasion in 1939, the hotel was made into the headquarters of the Chief of the Warsaw District.
 It miraculously survived the war relatively unscathed, standing nearly alone among the rubble of its neighborhood.
 Following the war, the hotel was renovated and reopened in 1945.